"Little Women" Welcome to the Show!

-I know all of our lives are busy and there are many things to enjoy on the weekends, thank you so much for choosing to spend your time here with us.
+I know all of our lives are busy and there are many things to enjoy on the weekends, and I thank you so much for choosing to spend your time here with us.

-This story has been a meaningful one for our cast and crew to bring to life and I hope it resonates with you, as well.
+This story has been meaningful for our cast and crew to bring to life and I hope it resonates with you as well.
 The dedication and heart this group has put into this production has been incredible to watch and I’m proud to share their work with you tonight.

 At Clark State, theatre is more than just a course of study.
 It’s a hands-on environment where students develop their skills through real experiences.
 From operating lights and managing the stage to building scenery or bringing characters to life onstage, our students learn by doing.
 These opportunities help prepare them to continue their education at four-year institutions or pursue careers in entertainment and technical theatre.

 As Beth often says to Jo, “Tell me a story.”
-I think you’ll enjoy this one.
+And we are here to tell you ours.

 Enjoy the show!